mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 | Sales Revenue   | $28,880.65  | $38,767.77 | <font color="green">+$9,887.12 (+34%)</font> |
 | **Profit**      | **$843.56** | **$7,929.10\***    | **N/A**                                      |

 \* *Provisional until I do real bookkeeping for the month.
 This number is just the delta in my checking account since May 1st.
-It's artifically inflated because I wasn't able to purchase Raspberry Pi boards this month due to chip shortages.
+It's artificially inflated because I wasn't able to purchase Raspberry Pi boards this month due to chip shortages.
 My next order may cost $8k and completely wipe out all profits.*

 TinyPilot had its second-best month ever.
 It was exciting how everything worked smoothly at this level of sales.
 When a similar rush hit in January, it overwhelmed us.
 Fortunately, we've improved our order fulfillment workflow, so all of our systems worked as normal.